Namibia–Zambia relations: Trade

 From 2004 to 2006, trade increased between the two countries from US$15.1 million to US$17.2 million with a trade balance in Zambia's favour.
 In 2007, USAID supported increased trade relations between the two states.

 In October 2022, Zambia and Namibia signed a memorandum of understanding (MoU) to build an oil and gas pipeline connecting the two countries.
-The MoU set the intention of the two Governments to support and facilitate the implementation of the private sector-led Namibia- Zambia Multi–Product Petroleum and Natural Gas Pipelines Project (NAZOP) that is envisioned to supply 100,000 to 120,000 barrels per day.
+The MoU set the intention of the two Governments to support and facilitate the implementation of the private sector-led Namibia-Zambia Oil Products and Natural Gas Pipeline Project (NAZOP) that is envisioned to supply 100,000 to 120,000 barrels per day.

 High Commissioners

-Namibia's High Commissioners to Zambia include Martin Shalli and Commissioner Solomon Witbooi, who was appointed in April 2007.
+Namibia's High Commissioners to Zambia have included Martin Shalli and Commissioner Solomon Witbooi, who was appointed in April 2007.
 Past top Zambian diplomats in Namibia include Mavis Muyunda and Commissioner retired Zambia Army Commander General Isaac Chisuzi, who was appointed in December 2010.